Finding Your Position in a File

 6. Returning to the Original Position

-.long originalPosition = ftell(filePointer); // Perform some operations fseek(filePointer, originalPosition, SEEK_SET); // Return to the original position
+long originalPosition = ftell(filePointer); // Perform some operations fseek(filePointer, originalPosition, SEEK_SET); // Return to the original position

 7. Example: Reading a Specific Section of a File

-to move to a specific position and read a portion of the file.fseek(filePointer, 50, SEEK_SET); // Move to byte 50 char buffer[10]; fread(buffer, sizeof(char), 10, filePointer); // Read 10 characters from this position
+fseek(filePointer, 50, SEEK_SET); // Move to byte 50 char buffer[10]; fread(buffer, sizeof(char), 10, filePointer); // Read 10 characters from this position

 Understanding and manipulating the file position indicator is crucial for reading, writing, and modifying specific portions of a file.
 These functions provide flexibility in navigating and managing file content efficiently.